mdabir1203/42_Tester_Experiments/README.md

    Thanks to @haikieu for his idea about making a Progress bar.
 I didn't had to do it from Scratch

    Also This is going to be continually updated.
 When its finished it will be changed to a Tester Finished version

+## Current Testing Method
+   Clone the repository in your ft_print folder and
+    ´´´c
+         cd my_tester
+         bash test.sh